Vis4Sense/student-projects/2023-2024/llm-trading.md

 3. Next Step
    - Finalise all testing, Finishing First semester reporting
    - Preparing data for next nearest goal of the project (implementing LLMs' sentiment analysis on trading framework)

+Xiruo Sun
+1. Progress
+   - Conduct experiments using all the data from SemEval
+   - Complete the Experimental part of the first semester report
+2. Next Step
+   - finish the first semester report

 # 15 Jan 2024